 Colin Wood's NY Cheesecake with Passionfruit and Cream

-For as long as I can remember Mum used to make Pavlova for the family, usually at Christmas but I’m pretty sure at Easter time too, it’s one of my all time favourites.
+For as long as I can remember Mum used to make Pavlova for the family, it’s one of my all time favourites.

 1tbsp Caster sugar

 0.2oz Vanilla pod

 4.2oz Pure Cream

 In a food processor, whiz the biscuits up until a fine crumb, add to the melted butter with the sugar and form a dough.

 Grease a 8 inch spring form mould and line the base with greaseproof paper, press the crumb into the mould evenly and bake at 375F for 12 minutes, pull out and let cool.

 In a stand mixer with paddle attachment, whip the cream cheese and sugar until super smooth, around 5 minutes.

 Add salt, vanilla and eggs, one at a time and scraping down the sides between each addition.